nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 ### Monitor number of service users

 Since service users is a limited resource, we need to ensure that we monitor it and take steps to increase the limit before it becomes a problem.

+### Add option to disable auto-rotation of credentials

+To allow applications on legacy platforms to use Aiven, we should make it possible to configure rotation interval.
+It should be possible to disable the rotation interval in this configuration.

 ## Consequences